Seniors! August is National Immunization Awareness Month

 What Immunizations Do Elderly Family Members Need?

-In addition to the annual Influenza vaccine, there are immunizations for Pneumonia, Hepatitis and several other diseases that you may need.
-You can visit the CDC website and use this valuable tool to see what immunizations are recommended, then discuss those results with your doctor.
+In addition to the annual Influenza vaccine, there are immunizations for Pneumonia, Hepatitis, and several other diseases that you may need.
+You can visit the CDC website and use this valuable tool to see the recommended immunizations, then discuss those results with your doctor.

 About Vaccines